ON THIS PAGE: You will learn about the different types of treatments doctors use for people with breast cancer. Use the

 The techniques discussed below are typically used to shape a new breast.

 Implants.
 A breast implant uses saline-filled or silicone gel-filled forms to reshape the breast.
 The outside of a saline-filled implant is made up of silicone, and it is filled with sterile saline, which is salt water.
 Silicone gel-filled implants are filled with silicone instead of saline.
 They were thought to cause connective tissue disorders, but clear evidence of this has not been found.
 Before having permanent implants, a woman may temporarily have a tissue expander placed that will create the correct sized pocket for the implant.
 Talk with your doctor about the benefits and risks of silicone versus saline implants.
 The lifespan of an implant depends on the woman.
 However, some women never need to have them replaced.
 Other important factors to consider when choosing implants include:

 Saline implants sometimes "ripple" at the top or shift with time, but many women do not find it bothersome enough to replace.

 Saline implants tend to feel different than silicone implants.
 They are often firmer to the touch than silicone implants.

 There can be problems with breast implants.
-The implants can rupture or break, cause pain and scar tissue around the implant, or get infected.
-Some women may also have problems with the shape or appearance.
+Some women have problems with the shape or appearance.
+And the implants can rupture or break, cause pain and scar tissue around the implant, or get infected.
+They have also been rarely linked to other types of cancer.
 Although these problems are very unusual, talk with your doctor about the risks.